 Astigmatism is a common refractive disorder that can turn your view of the world into a funhouse mirror.
 Abnormalities in the shape of the cornea or the intraocular lens can produce blurring and distortion quite apart from, or in addition to, other refractive errors, such as nearsightedness and farsightedness.
-Fortunately, Dr. Jeremy Ciano, Dr. Katherine Schuetz, or Dr. Hannah Downey, our Carmel optometrists on staff, can use state-of-the-art technologies to diagnose your condition and prescribe the right form of vision correction for your needs.
+Fortunately, Dr. Jeremy Ciano, Dr. Katherine Schuetz, or Dr. Hannah Wilson, our Carmel optometrists on staff, can use state-of-the-art technologies to diagnose your condition and prescribe the right form of vision correction for your needs.

 Some refractive errors — abnormalities in the way the eye delivers incoming light to the retina — are more straightforward than others.
 If you have nearsightedness (myopia), for example, your eyeball or cornea is simply too elongated, making your distance vision blurry; if you have farsightedness (hyperopia), foreshortened eye structures are distorting your near vision.
 Astigmatism, however, can actually cause blurred vision in both visual fields at the same time.
 Corneal astigmatism stems from bulges, dents or other irregularities in the normally-spherical corneal contours.
 These aberrations can also occur within the lens, a condition called lenticular astigmatism.

 Astigmatism can be a complex issue because the degree and type of error in each eye can be totally different.
 This, coupled with the possibility of also having myopia, hyperopia or presbyopia, presents vision correction challenges that call for the services of one of our three RevolutionEYES eye doctors.
-Additionally, if you have a child under 13 years of age with similar vision correction needs, our two doctors at our LittleEYES location, Dr. Downey and Dr. Schuetz, can diagnose and manage your child’s condition as well.
+Additionally, if you have a child under 13 years of age with similar vision correction needs, our two doctors at our LittleEYES location, Dr. Wilson and Dr. Schuetz, can diagnose and manage your child’s condition as well.
 They are both well qualified in pediatric optometry and can help with a variety of conditions.

 How Your Carmel and Fishers Optometrists Diagnose Astigmatism